“In the world you will have tribulation, but take courage; I have overcome the world” (John 16:33).

 We knew opposition would come from the world.
 Scripture makes this plain.
 But in the church?

-A pastor told me this week his daughter no longer goes to a church of his denomination.
-After seeing how his congregation treated her father and then told lies to camouflage their true actions, she wants no part of this any longer.
+A pastor told me his daughter no longer goes to a church of his denomination.
+After seeing how leaders of his congregation treated her father and then lied to camouflage their actions, she wants no part of this any longer.
 The wonder is that she goes to church at all.
 Many PKs grow up and write the church off.
 “I love Jesus,” they will tell you, “but not the church.”

 I grieve at this.
 But I understand it.